genericdave/anki-audio-lab/README.md

 1. After configuring AnkiConnect, go to [Anki Audio Lab](https://genericdave.github.io/anki-audio-lab/) in a Chrome-based browser.
 2. Open Anki and start reviewing cards.
 A card must be displayed for review before it will load.
 3. In Anki Audio Lab, click the the `Audio Field Name` dropdown and select the flashcard field that contains the audio you want to load.
-If the spectrogram appears to be vertically stretched, reload the page.

 ## Usage Instructions